ppy/osu-wiki/wiki/Game_Modifiers/en.md

 This mod will force all beatmap difficulties to use the selected K setting, ignoring the supposed K setting of the beatmap's difficulty at the cost of decreasing Score punishment.
 Using the 1K, 2K and 3K mod causes your score to be unranked.

-Score multiplier only applies within this condition: **This table only affects beatmaps converted from Standard to osu!mania during play**.
+Score multiplier only applies within this condition: **This table only affects beatmaps converted from osu!standard to osu!mania during play**.

 |Default|1k|2k|3k|4k|5k|6k|7k|8k|9k|
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|